bytebase/bytebase.com-old/content/docs/how-to/integrations/neon.md

 [Neon](https://neon.tech/) is a fully managed serverless PostgreSQL that offers cool features such as [database branching](https://neon.tech/docs/introduction/branching/), and bottomless storage.

-You can create a branch of your PostgreSQL database on Neon and use Bytebase to manage the database development lifecycle for those databases.
+You can create a PostgreSQL instance on Neon and use Bytebase to manage the database development lifecycle for those databases.

+While Neon already has developer-oriented features like branching, Bytebase adds extra value to offer a systematic database development and change workflow.
+This is especially useful for cross-functional teams requiring collaboration (e.g. having dedicated DBA or platform engineering team apart from the application development teams).

 ## Prerequisites